Arrest Warrant Sought For Samsung Heir In S. Korean Presidential Bribery Scandal

 Already, lawmakers who supported the ouster of the president have spoken out in support of the charges.
 The culture of conglomerates, or chaebol, having outsized influence in politics and society has been one of the grievances of protesters who have been demonstrating against the president for months.

-"This is a decision that values law and principle," the Democratic Party of Korea's spokesman Song Young-gil said.
+"This is a decision that values law and principle," the Democratic Party of Korea's spokesman Gi Dong-min said.
 "Arresting Lee will save Samsung and the national economy.
 This is the beginning of a real and extensive chaebol reform.
 It's a great opportunity to break apart the ugly relationship between politics and business."